exoplatform/exo-documentation/docs/GettingStarted.rst

 |image70|

-Select the desired file or files either from your hard disk or from existing uploads in the documents application.
+Select the desired files either from your hard disk or from existing uploads in the Documents application.

 .. note:: Uploaded files could be classified in different folders.
           More details in :ref:`Activity stream file's classification <AS_Files_Classification>` section.